elixir-europe/rdmkit/pages/your_domain/biodiversity.md

 ### Solutions

 * Consult your institution or project Data Management Plan to obtain information around the standard metadata that should be collected (also see [Documentation and metadata](https://rdmkit.elixir-europe.org/metadata_management#how-do-you-find-appropriate-standard-metadata-for-datasets-or-samples)), the procedures that should be used and the best practices for storing and sharing your data and metadata.
-Alternatively you can develop a Data Management Plan specific for your study following the guidelines available [here](https://rdmkit.elixir-europe.org/data_management_plan).
+Alternatively you can develop a Data Management Plan specific for your study following the guidelines available in the [Data Management Plan page](https://rdmkit.elixir-europe.org/data_management_plan).
 * The metadata collected should be made available following community widespread standards to promote interoperability.
 The most relevant standards include the {% tool "mixs" %}{% cite field2011of %} for genomics data, {% tool "eml" %}{% cite michener1997rd %} for general biodiversity data, and {% tool "dwc" %}{% cite wieczorek2012al %} mainly for taxa and their occurrences.
 For DNA/RNA barcoding data, the {% tool "bold" %}{% cite ratnasingham2007ji %} is developing the Barcoding Data Model ([BCDM](https://github.com/DNAdiversity/BCDM)).
 The core {% tool "dwc" %} terms have been aligned with the {% tool "mixs" %} terms{% cite meyer2023fm %}, with further work underway to align many DwC extension terms to increase the interoperability.

 **Sample metadata and checklists**